 Rural résumé boost bursary

-We are offering a limited number of bursaries of up to $1,000 in 2020 to help medical trainees who live and work in the Loddon Mallee and Gippsland areas to access training and professional development activities in the 2020 calendar year.
+Through this program the Regional Training Hubs are offering a limited number of bursaries in 2021 to assist medical trainees who live and work in the Loddon Mallee and Gippsland areas of rural Victoria to access training and professional development activities in the 2021 calendar year.

 What activities are eligible for funding?

-For RMOs and registrars to attend scientific meetings or conferences of direct relevance to a college training program
+- Scientific meetings or conferences Registration/conference fees for RMOs and Registrars to attend scientific meetings or conferences of direct relevance to a College Training Program

 Costs directly associated with publishing research in a recognised journal

-To buy relevant training resources such as textbooks, journal subscriptions, or access to online libraries
+- Resources To purchase relevant training resources such as textbooks, journal subscriptions, or access to online libraries

 When and how to apply

-All eligible applications will be considered by our assessment panel.
-All decisions are final and no correspondence contesting the outcome will be responded to.
+All eligible applications will be considered by our assessment panel - all decisions are final and no correspondence contesting the outcome will be responded to.
+All applicants will be notified of the outcome in November 2021.

 Bursary funding is made available through the Commonwealth Department of Health, Rural Health Multidisciplinary Training Program